Table of Contents

 Inflation is when average prices in the entire country go up.
 In other words, the buying power of an individual dollar decreases when the price of everything has increased.
 For example, pretend it costs $100 to buy a bicycle today, and the current inflation rate is 2 percent: Next year, the price of the bicycle will be $102, assuming that price increases in step with inflation.

-In 1950, a single dollar went a lot further, as the average house only cost $7,354 and a year of tuition at the University of Pennsylvania was only $600.
+In 1965, a single dollar went a lot further, as the median sale price of a house in the U.S. was only $20,200 and a year of undergraduate tuition at the University of Pennsylvania was only $1,570.
 As the years went by, wages and prices have increased to push the entire price level up, so the value of a single dollar has gone down.
 That's inflation in action.

-According to the Bureau of Labor Statistics, the inflation rate from June 2017 to June 2018 was about 2.9 percent , but this rate can swing up and down depending on the state of the economy.
+According to the Bureau of Labor Statistics, the inflation rate from August 2020 to August 2021 was about 5.3%, but this rate can swing up and down depending on the state of the economy.

 How Can It Impact Savings?